View Categories

 5. alter the name of any State:

-• It is not necessary to make a fresh reference to the state legislature every time an amendment to the bill is moved and accepted in Parliament
+• A fresh reference to the state legislature isn’t required for every amendment made to the bill in Parliament.

 • For Union Territory: No reference need be made in case of Union Territory to the concerned legislature to ascertain its views and the Parliament can itself take any action as it deems fit.

-• Therefore, India is rightly described as ‘an indestructible union of destructible states’.
-The Union government can destroy the states whereas the state governments cannot destroy the Union.
+• Therefore, India is aptly described as ‘an indestructible union of destructible states’.
+The central government holds the power to dissolve states, while state governments lack the authority to dismantle the Union.

 • Thus, Article 3 deals with the internal re-adjustment between the territories of the constituent states of the Union of India.